 Yes/No Evidence Does the school have a policy?
-YES IPAT policy for preventing extremism (M9) Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
-YES We have never needed to yet, but would work with Leicestershire Prevent Officers.
-There is also a NSPCC 24hr helpline available to us.
-(Details in policy above) Have staff received appropriate training?
-YES Staff are given details of Channel training at induction and complete the prevent online course.
-Staff have initial safeguarding training and then annual updates.
-DSL's have 2 yearly training.
-Has the school got a trained Prevent lead?
-YES Lead DSL: V Otway Do staff know who to discuss concerns with?
-(DSL) YES Lead DSL: V Otway, deputy DSLs in her absence.
-Is suitable filtering of the internet in place?
-YES Internet filtering is the responsibility EKTE Do children know who to talk to about their concerns?
-YES Children feel able to talk to teachers or other staff members about any concerns they have.
-Are there opportunities for children to learn about radicalisation and extremism?
-YES This is discussed during PSHE / RE lessons as required see 'way forward' section Have any cases been reported?
-NO N/A Are individual pupils risk assessed?
-NO But they would be if needed What factors make the school community potentially vulnerable - ve are not vulnerable.
-We ensure we are up to date with all

-(e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical training so we will be able to act appropriately as / if the need arises. websites by some pupils/parents)
+Y Within this policy Does the school work with outside agencies on radicalisation and extremism e.g. Channel?
+Y Have staff received appropriate training?
+Y Annual safeguarding training - August 2022 Has the school got a trained Prevent lead?
+Y DSL Do staff know who to discuss concerns with?
+(DSL) Y Also Family Support Worker in post Is suitable filtering of the internet in place?
+Y Managed by Primary World Do children know who to talk to about their concerns?
+Y Are there opportunities for children to learn about radicalisation and extremism?
+Y SCARF curriculum Have any cases been reported?
+Y Advice sought Are individual pupils risk assessed?
+If needed What factors make the school community potentially vulnerable to being radicalised? (e.g. EDL local base, extreme religious views promoted locally, tensions between local communities, promotion of radical websites by some pupils/parents) Poverty